-OA-aNNPT) - Open Abdomen with active Negative Pressure Peritoneal Therapy - the fascia will not be closed, and a commercial VAC device will be utilized inside the peritoneal cavity.
+Open Abdomen with AbThera (OA) - the fascia will not be closed, and a AbThera ANPPT device will be utilized inside the peritoneal cavity.

-Primary Closure and ROD) - Re-Laparotomy on Demand
+Primary Closure and Re-Laparotomy on Demand after

-This strategy will consist of primary closure of the fascia with placement of an intraperitoneal drain (such as a Jackson-Pratt drain) to allow drainage of intra-peritoneal fluid for both clinical reasons and to facilitate intra-peritoneal fluid testing.
-Closure or not of the skin will be left to the attending surgeons discretion.
+This strategy will consist of primary closure of the fascia.
 There will be no formal requirement for relaparotomy.
 Post-operative diagnostic imaging, and all other aspects of post-operative care shall be at the discretion of the treating critical care/surgical teams.
 Any decision to perform a relaparotomy will be at the discretion of the treating critical care/surgical teams, and in no way mandated by this study, although this will constitute a study outcome.
-If at any subsequent laparotomy the attending and responsible surgeon selects an open abdominal strategy as being in the patients best interest this will be permitted and the outcomes will be analyzed considering the original intention to treat allocation at enrollment.
+If at any subsequent laparotomy the attending and responsible surgeon selects an open abdominal strategy as being in the patient's best interest this will be permitted and the outcomes will be analyzed considering the original intention to treat allocation at enrollment.
 Any application of any wound suction or negative pressure device to the soft tissue above the fascia will be permitted but will not change the understanding that the fascia has been formally closed and this is a CLOSED abdominal patient.

-OA-ANNPT) - Open Abdomen with active Negative Pressure Peritoneal Therapy abdominal closure or dressing change at 24-72 hours from placement at the Foothills Medical Centre.
-This is congruent with International Guidelines for TAC changes, although it is understood there is little scientific evidence guiding these practices(13, 17, 86).
+Open Abdomen with AbThera active Negative Pressure Peritoneal Therapy

+The time that the AbThera TAC dressing will be left in place, will be left to the discretion of the attending surgeon, but revised practice guidelines (Appendix C) mandate either formal abdominal closure or dressing change at 24-72 hours from placement at the Foothills Medical Centre.
+This is congruent with International Guidelines for TAC changes, although it is understood there is little scientific evidence guiding these practices(14, 18, 87).
 The primary outcome of mortality will analyzed based on the initial allocated study arm regardless of the duration of TAC application, however, secondary outcomes involving Biomediator outcomes and intra-peritoneal drainage will be assessed on a Per-Protocol basis